Hopelab Logo

 Cancer is power hungry.
 It's not satisfied with what it's got, it always wants more.
 I want to see the cancer blown up and vaporized!

-Re-Mission helped define a popular new subgenre of video games, now referred to as “serious games.”
-Using design principles, the games encouraged players to carry out activities and learn skills that teach important lessons.
-In the case of Re-Mission, the games were a fun, interactive way to explain to young cancer patients why they must take oral chemotherapy for years, despite unpleasant side effects.
+Re-Mission helped define a popular new subgenre of video games, now referred to as “serious games,” which encourage players to carry out activities and learn skills that teach important lessons.
+In the case of Re-Mission, the games were a fun, interactive way to explain to young cancer patients why they must take oral chemotherapy for years despite unpleasant side effects.
 Understanding the needs of patients was pivotal in the design and testing of the game.
-That co-creation process is a principle Hopelab carries through to our current work in partnership with organizations improving the mental health of underserved populations.
+That co-creation process is a principle Hopelab carries through to our current work in partnership with young people and organizations working to improve youth mental health and well-being.

 • More consistent treatment adherence